davidvr1/Master-Client-MVC-with-React-3378-_2/Day 01 - 17.06.2018/README.md

-# How to deploy an node.js app to heroku
+# How to deploy an node.js app to Heroku

 * craete a new account in heroku: